Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

-where $Z_c$, $m_c$ and $E_c$ are the charge state, mass and energy of the beam ions.
-An upper estimate for the magnetic coherence length is found by taking the grid spacing (60 um) on the target foils and accounting for the approximate doubling in spatial extent of the plasma: $\ell_B \lesssim 0.12$ mm.
+where $Z_\mathrm{c}$, $m_\mathrm{c}$ and $E_\mathrm{c}$ are the charge state, mass and energy of the beam ions.
+The magnetic coherence length $\ell_B$ is the characteristic length over which the stochastic magnetic fields maintain coherency and is essentially a measure of the size of the stochastic field structures.
+An upper estimate for $\ell_B$ is found by taking the grid spacing (60 \textmu m) on the target foils and accounting for the approximate doubling in spatial extent of the plasma: $\ell_B \lesssim 0.12$ mm.
 This is on the order of the outer scale of turbulence, which in previous experiments (on similar setups) has been larger than $\ell_B$ \cite{Bott2021a}.
-Using the experimental value of $\delta \theta_B \simeq 0.1\degree$ obtained from the width of the distribution in Fig. 4D, this gives a minimum field strength of $B_\text{min}=40$ kG.
-An upper bound for the field strength can be defined using a simple geometric argument: assuming all the counts in the distribution of Fig. 4D come from ions at the center of the beam, we obtain $\delta \theta_{B,\text{max}}\simeq 0.6\degree$ which is found by summing the initial ion beam divergence and the measured $\delta \theta_B$.
-This corresponds to a field strength of $B_\text{max}=230$ kG.
-Thus, we estimate $40 \lesssim B_\text{rms} \lesssim230$ kG, which has implications for later discussion on acceleration from fluid and short-scale electrostatic turbulence.
+Using the experimental value of $\delta \theta_B \simeq 0.1\degree$ obtained from the width of the distribution in Fig. 4D, this gives a minimum field strength of $B_\mathrm{min}=40$ kG.
+An upper bound for the field strength can be defined using a simple geometric argument: assuming all the counts in the distribution of Fig. 4D come from ions at the center of the beam, we obtain $\delta \theta_{B,\mathrm{max}}\simeq 0.6\degree$ which is found by summing the initial ion beam divergence and the measured $\delta \theta_B$.
+This corresponds to a field strength of $B_\mathrm{max}=230$ kG.
+Thus, we estimate $40 \lesssim B_\mathrm{rms} \lesssim230$ kG, which has implications for later discussion on acceleration from fluid and short-scale electrostatic turbulence.

 The ToF diamond detector fielded allows for an energy measurement of each pulse within the ion beam.
 Figures 5A and 5B present the resulting energy spectra, comparing the pulse of interest (PoI), that is, the ion pulse that coincides with the plasma, with a background averaged over pulses acquired prior to plasma formation.
 There is significant shot-to-shot variation even for shots with similar plasma conditions probed at the same time, reflecting the inherently stochastic nature of the beam-plasma interaction.
-To quantitatively compare shots across the campaign, two main metrics were used: the shift in mean energy of the pulse $E_c^m-E_c$, calculated by integrating the energy profile to find its center-of-mass; and the change in the energy spread of the pulse, defined as twice the standard deviation $\sigma_c^m$ of the pulse around its mean energy.
+To quantitatively compare shots across the campaign, two main metrics were used: the shift in mean energy of the pulse $E_\mathrm{c}^\mathrm{m}-E_\mathrm{c}$, calculated by integrating the energy profile to find its center-of-mass; and the change in the energy spread of the pulse, defined as twice the standard deviation $\sigma_\mathrm{c}^\mathrm{m}$ of the pulse around its mean energy.

 Fig. 6 shows the distribution of the measured acceleration and diffusion from this experiment, revealing a clear distinction between single- and double-sided drive configurations.
 Single-sided shots cluster near the origin, exhibiting minimal energy shift and broadening, whereas double-sided shots trace a broader curve with significantly larger magnitudes in both metrics.
 Nevertheless, outliers are present in both cases, reflecting the inherent stochasticity of the beam–plasma interaction.
 Notably, the double-sided data appears to be divided into two regimes: one characterized by net acceleration with minimal broadening, and another by increased width accompanied by a reduction in mean energy.